Workplace diversity: The statistics are in

 When a company has a truly diverse workforce and an inclusive culture, employees feel comfortable bringing their whole selves – their unique ideas, perspectives, and experiences – to work.
 This translates into big benefits for employers as statistics and studies show that diverse companies are more profitable than their less diverse counterparts.

-Organizations are taking note and continuing to prioritize diversity.
+Organisations are taking note and continuing to prioritize diversity.
 But while gains are being made, there’s still a long way to go.

 What is workplace diversity?